madhusudangohil/sakiladb/README.md

 # sakiladb
 demo of using many to many

+#require
+whenever you specify require with just folder name, i.e. require('../models'), it will look for index.js file, here you can provide exports from different javascript files.

 # debugging unit test in vs code
 add following to the debug configuration launch.json